Education, Financial Literacy, Youth

 Financial literacy is seldom taught systematically in elementary school.
-In Ohio, for example, financial literacy is a strand of Ohio Common Core, but teachers are not equipped with effective tools to teach it.
+In Ohio, for example, financial literacy is a strand of Ohio's Learning Standards, but teachers are not equipped with effective tools to teach it.
 What’s more, access to technology in the classroom is inconsistent, and available solutions can’t meet the needs of all teachers and schools.
 Yet we all recognize how important it is that our children are financially capable as young as possible.

-	We used insights gained through comprehensive user research and partnered with award winning instructional designers to develop a financial literacy curriculum mapped to the Ohio Common Core Standards for grades 1-6.
+We used insights gained through comprehensive user research and partnered with award winning instructional designers to develop a financial literacy curriculum mapped to the Ohio's Learning Standards for grades 1-6.

 We then designed and built a full-featured web-based management and assessment platform for this curriculum.
 Now, any teacher can lead interactive lessons that include 25 interactive games, over 2 hours of animation, and 20+ supplemental worksheets.

 $martPath, a free web-based interactive curriculum experience was piloted in grades 1-6 classrooms throughout Ohio in the 2015-2016 school year.
 Since it's launch the platform has won multiple national awards.
 Already 13 additional states have adopted the platform through the baked-in white labeling functionality.
 The platform has also expanded to include curriculum developed for grades 7 and 8.
 Both end-users and partners love how the platform empowers teachers, engages students and provides on-demand implementation with no exhaustive training required.